Giving Back to the mountain—our outdoor office.

 The Alta Environmental Center (AEC) was created in 2008 to guide the ski area's sustainability efforts and look after the natural environment in which we operate.
-During the off-season, the AEC keeps busy with revegetation and restoration projects across the mountain—working diligently to preserve what makes Alta, Alta.
+As stewards of the land, Alta is committed to matching any modifications to ski area's land with restoration efforts of equal magnitude.
+To support this initiative, the AEC stays busy in the summer with revegetation and restoration projects across the mountain—working diligently to preserve and enhance what makes Alta, Alta

 2024 Employee Planting Days